• Menu

 Centro Histórico

-Centro Histórico, like the name implies, is the cultural and historic heart of Mexico City, where ancient ruins coexist side by side with colonial-era buildings and modern shopping and dining venues.
-Here are some culinary gems to explore while visiting this vibrant area of the capital city.
+Centro Histórico, as the name implies, is the cultural and historic heart of Mexico City.
+Here, ancient ruins coexist side by side with colonial-era buildings and modern shopping and dining venues.
+Here are some culinary gems to explore while visiting this vibrant capital city area.

 Balcón del Zócalo